What is the Marital (Spousal) Privilege?

 Spouses are frequently crucial sources of information regarding their partner's criminal conduct.
 They are often the primary target of police detectives investigating a crime allegedly committed by their spouse.

 There are distinct rules integral to marital/spousal privilege: the testimonial privilege under Evidence Code 970 and 971 EC and the confidential communications privilege under Evidence Code 980 EC.
+These rules fall under the category of rules of admissibility.

 The testimonial privilege protects a person from being forced to take the stand and testify against their husband or wife at trial.
 The confidential communications privilege is much broader, protecting any confidential communication between spouses during the marriage or, in some cases, after the marriage has ended.